 Testing the AC pressure

-If you have a good set of gauges, testing the AC pressures is not difficult.
-Additionally, you should be aware of the recommended pressures for your vehicle, which may be found in the service manual.
+If you have a good set of gauges, testing the AC pressure is easy to do.
+You should be aware of the recommended pressures for your vehicle, which may be found in the service manual.
 The car’s specifications can be found online if you don’t have the service manual close at hand.

 Attach the pressure gauges for the AC.
-The AC system has two caps that you can see.
-Two caps are present: one for the side with low pressure and the other for the side with high pressure.
+The AC system has two caps that you can see. one for the side with low pressure and the other for the side with high pressure.
 When compared to the other side, the diameter of the high-pressure side is smaller.

 Your gauge will use a color-coding system to help you see the various sides.
 Blue is used for low pressure, and red is utilized for high pressure.
 Once the gauges are linked, start the engine of your car.
 Give it a few minutes to run so that the refrigerant can flow and you can get an accurate reading.